RobotLocomotion/pytorch-dense-correspondence/doc/poser.md

 - the data does not need to be copied anywhere, the .yaml can just specify their paths
 - it is up to the user to decide where the mask_img comes from (could be from mask_rcnnk, or "ground truth" mask)
+- The mask should be a image at the same resolution of RGBD and have one channel uint8.
+The value 0 will be interperted as background, and all other values are foreground.
+- The visualization field is a 0-1 optional flag.
+If the flag is 1, the `poser_don_app` will create a window to visualize the registration result.
+The window is blocking and you need to close the window manually to continue.

 ## Data output format